lostintime/node-typematcher/README.md

 are also in safe environment, from Input to Output, so you functions relying on _type safe_ inputs will not crack.

-This library provides constructions to _cover your Input_ with type checks.
+This library provides constructions to _cover your input_ with type checks and pattern-match on them.

 ## Installation